 Alert levels in West Sussex

 There are an increasing number of confirmed cases across the county, in line with national trends.
-There were 123 new confirmed cases of COVID-19 in West Sussex as at 28 September 2020.
-Further details can be found in the data pack in the supporting documents.
+There were 378 new confirmed cases of COVID-19 in West Sussex in the seven days to 15 October 2020.
+Further details can be found in the data pack in the supporting documents and in a regularly updated local summary.

 Alert level details